Setting Aside a Default Judgment in Queensland

 Setting Aside a Default Judgment in Qld

-Following how the Courts have determined this issue, it appears that the Courts will allow a defence to be brought, even if there is not a satisfactory reason for the delay, provided that the defence is a reasonable prima facie defence.
+Following how the Courts have determined this issue, it appears that they will allow a defence to be brought, even if there is no satisfactory reason for the delay, provided that the defence is a reasonable prima facie defence.

 Is there a reasonable reason for the delay?
 If not, is there a prima facie defence on the merits?
 If so, will the setting aside of the default judgment cause irreparable prejudice to the Plaintiff?

-It is clear applying the principles in Cook v D A Manufacturing Co that a Court has a very wide discretion in deciding if it will uphold an application and set aside a default judgment.
+It is clear, applying the principles in Cook v D A Manufacturing Co, that a Court has a broad discretion in deciding whether to uphold an application and set aside a default judgment.

-To make the application to Court, you will need:
+To make the application to the Court, you will need:

 Visit the Courts website for more information.